nypesap/nypesap.github.io/docs/2020/FPS01/inst-man.md

-# Installation of Fiori App Usage Plugin located on Managed system
+# Installation of Fiori Apps' Usage Plugin located on Managed system

 Steps for Basis expert: